cal-itp/cal-bc/README.md

 Now, when you visit the admin site, you can log in with your DOT account as usual.

+> [!NOTE]
-> Note: if you forget to add your user before this point, the Azure Entra ID login package will automatically add a user and disallow access.
+> If you forget to add your user before this point, the Azure Entra ID login package will automatically add a user and disallow access.
 You will need to either manually make your user a superuser or delete your user account.

 ## License